tomaspietravallo/sparkar-scripting-workshop/README.md

 - [ ] Staying in touch with each other and continuing the journey

 ## Content
-- [pre-study.md](pre-study.md) a list of content to be studied before the actual
+- [pre-study.md](pre-study.md) a list of content to be studied before the workshop
-- [practice-test.md](practice-test.md) a sample test that can be used to measure one's knowledge before the actual test
+- [practice-test.md](practice-test.md) a sample test that can be used to test one's knowledge before the real test
-- [practice-test-answer.md](practice-test-answer.md) use this answer of the practice test to compare against your own.
+- [practice-test-answer.md](practice-test-answer.md) use these answer of the practice test to compare against your own.
 Do not open before attempting to solve the test
 - [playground](playground) a Spark AR project you can use to play around with different concepts

 ## Speaker/ educator content